sagemath/trac_to_gh/Issue 7465.md

 # Issue 7465: %fortran in the notebook (and fortran.eval on command line) is completely broken on OS X

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7465

 Original creator: was